ahuacate/pfsense-setup/README.md

 <!-- /TOC -->

 # 1. Create a Proxmox pfSense VM
 Our pfSense is hosted on Proxmox.
-You could also install pfSense on any x86 hardmetal machine.
+You could also install pfSense on any x86 hard metal machine.

 ## 1.1.
 Download the latest pfSense ISO
-Use the Proxmox web gui to add the latest pfSense installation ISO which is available from [HERE](https://www.pfsense.org/download/).
+Use the Proxmox WebGUI to add the latest pfSense installation ISO which is available from [HERE](https://www.pfsense.org/download/).

 ## 1.2.
 Create a pfSense VM
 Go to the Proxmox web interface of pve-01 (should be https://192.168.1.101:8006/ ) `pve-01` > `Create VM` and fill out the details as shown below (whats not shown below leave as default)